Hermanus Johannes Lovink: Government activities

 Recognized for his expertise in land reclamation and monoculture, Lovink was made an inspector of forests with the Staatsbosbeheer when it was established in 1899.
 He continued his studies, briefly attending the University of Tübingen in the hopes of earning his doctorate.
 There, he made the acquaintance of Minister Johannes Christiaan de Marez Oyens, who in 1901 appointed Lovink the Director General of Agriculture, replacing Cornelis Jacob Sickesz.
 At the same time, responsibility for the directorate - previously under the Ministry of the Interior - was taken by Marez Oyens' Ministry of Public Works, Trade, and Industry.

 In this capacity, Lovink reorganized the Agricultural and Forestry College in Wageningen in 1904.
 Renamed the State Higher School for Agriculture, Horticulture, and Forestry, the school began offering the courses necessary for graduates to obtain their teaching certificates.
 Lovink also developed plans to expand agricultural education, established the National Serum Institute in Rotterdam, made mandatory the inspection of exported meat, stabilized the National Veterinary School, and co-founded the Dutch Horticultural Council.
 For his emphasis on applied agriculture, Lovink was opposed by many university-trained biologists.

 Lovink remained in this position until 1909, when he was appointed by Governor-General Alexander Idenburg to replace Melchior Treub as the Director of the Department of Agriculture, Industry, and Trade of the Dutch East Indies.
-Critical of earlier efforts that forefronted native rice agriculture, Lovink instead sought to promote agricultural expansion by applying agronomy to improve production techniques.
+Critical of earlier efforts that prioritized native rice agriculture, Lovink instead sought to promote agricultural expansion by applying agronomy to improve production techniques.
 He also initiated forestry programmes and established the Institute for Plant Diseases and Cultures.
 Lovink entrusted elements without economic import, including the Lands Plantentuin in Buitenzorg (now the Bogor Botanical Gardens in Bogor), to Jacob Christiaan Koningsberger; the latter served as acting director when Lovink took sick leave between 1915 and 1916.

 Citing health concerns, Lovink left the Indies in 1918, with his position as director taken by J. Sibinga Mulder.
 On his return to the Netherlands, he was made the Commissioner for Agricultural Production, effective 3 October.